updated 5th May 2021

 District Grants are awarded for projects that benefit local or international communities.Projects can be in partnership with other clubs or managed by a single club.
-Clubs should submit an outline application by 15th June 2020 for grants to be awarded for the Rotary year starting July 2020.
-In 2020/21 grants of up to £1,500 will be awarded.
+Clubs should submit an outline application by 25th May 2021 for grants to be awarded for the Rotary year starting July 2021.
+In 2021/22 grants of up to £1,500 will be awarded.
+(The maximum amount will be confirmed in June by the Grants Committee.)
 The grant is matched by club funds and the amount depends on club giving to the Rotary Foundation.

-The grants team will meet shortly after the 15th June and clubs will then be notified of decisions.
+The grants team will meet in mid/late June and clubs will then be notified of decisions.
 Funds will be transferred to clubs after the full application form has been completed, after Peter Ballard has confirmed that all criteria have been met and after the funds (the block grant) have been received by the District from the Evanston Head Office.